-You’ll need to design a compact kitchen and bathroom that contains all the essentials too, such as a sink, toilet, and shower.
+You’ll need to design a compact kitchen and bathroom with all the essentials, too, such as a sink, toilet, and shower.
 And, if you must have a bath and shower, then choose a shower/bath combo.
 It’s clever design choices like these that will make all the difference to the living areas of your tiny house.

 Read ‘6 design secrets to make a small kitchen look larger‘ and ‘How to make the most of a small bathroom‘ for further tips.

 3. Find a level spot to build

 One of the most important things to consider when building a tiny house is where you’re going to put it!
 You’ll need to find a level spot of land that is large enough to accommodate your tiny house.
 It’s important that the ground is level because this will make it easier to build on and stop your tiny house from shifting over time.

 If you’re planning on creating a potable tiny house, you’ll need to find a spot with water and power hookups.
 This is so that you can easily connect your tiny house to the utilities.

 Now that you’ve prepared everything, it’s time to start building your tiny house.